Rich Dudes│How Warren Buffett’s Net Worth Went From $10K to $114B

 Under Buffett’s leadership, Berkshire Hathaway has grown to become one of the largest companies in the world, with a market capitalization that ranks it among the top tier of companies globally.
 Despite its size, the company is known for its decentralized structure, with individual businesses operating largely autonomously under the Berkshire Hathaway umbrella.

-In the final quarter of 2022, Buffett "bought the dip" in line with his contrarian investing strategy by purchasing 333,856 additional Apple shares.
-Apple is the largest holding in Berkshire's portfolio by market value and the second-largest by number of shares.
+In the final quarter of 2022, Buffett “bought the dip” by purchasing additional Apple shares.
+Apple is the largest holding in Berkshire’s portfolio by market value and the second-largest by number of shares.

 Warren Buffett’s top ten stocks by number of shares at the end of 2022 include Bank of America, Apple, Coca-Cola, Kraft Heinz, Occidental Petroleum, Chevron, American Express, Nu Holdings, HP, and Paramount Global.

 In the first quarter of 2023, the S&P 500 gained 7%, a promising sign as it historically predicts a full-year gain of 23.1%.
-Following the last interest rate hike cycle, the S&P 500 has averaged a 12% gain.
-But, if recession concerns loom, consider a defensive strategy by reducing stocks and holding more cash.
+Following the last interest-rate-hike cycle, the S&P 500 has averaged a 12% gain.

 Real estate

-Real estate has been a key component of Warren Buffet’s overall investment strategy.
-In the early 1990s, he began buying shares of real estate companies and has since amassed a significant portfolio in the industry.
+Real estate has been a key component of Warren Buffett’s overall investment strategy.
+In the early 1990s, he began buying shares of real-estate companies and has since amassed a significant portfolio in the industry.

-As of 2018, Forbes estimated his real estate portfolio to be worth $12.7 billion.
-All thanks to his real estate service Berkshire Hathaway HomeServices, which provides home valuations and other market data.
+As of 2018, Forbes estimated his real-estate portfolio to be worth $12.7 billion, thanks to Berkshire Hathaway HomeServices, which provides home valuations and other market data.

-Despite this, Buffett has made notable investments in specific real estate ventures.
-One of his most famous real estate investments was purchasing a beach house in Laguna Beach, California, in 1971 for $150,000.
+One of his most famous real-estate investments was purchasing a beach house in Laguna Beach, California, in 1971 for $150,000.
 Today, the property is valued at around $11 million.

-Worldwide urbanization has led to a global real estate boom, reaching a massive $7 trillion in 2022.
-The sector is forecasted to grow $8 trillion from 2023 through 2028 at a CAGR of 1.8%.
-The need for high-quality housing and infrastructure, as well as the rise of nuclear families and a desire for clean, secure environments, are driving market growth.
+Worldwide urbanization has led to a global real-estate boom, reaching a massive $7 trillion in 2022.
+The sector is forecast to grow to $8 trillion from 2023 through 2028.

 Startups